AdaCore/spark2014/reqs/use-cases/alternative-compiler.rst

 #.
 Code has been successfully compiled.

 #.
-Executable or executables generated as necessray.
+Executable or executables generated as necessary.

 Exceptions and alternative flows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^